Living in Osaka Vs. Tokyo

 While Tokyo prefecture’s population is over 13.99 million, Osaka prefecture, with close to 8.83 million people, though slightly less than Kanagawa prefecture’s 9.126 million, is far behind Tokyo.

-However, a more important point here is that the population of Tokyo City’s 23 wards is 9,733,276 (2020 census), against the mere slightly over 2.7 million people in Osaka City.
+However, a more important point is that the population of Tokyo City’s 23 wards is 9,733,276 (2020 census), against the mere slightly over 2.7 million people in Osaka City.
 So, it’s unsurprising that Tokyo has a fast-paced, cosmopolitan atmosphere with diverse districts and neighborhoods.
-But conversely, Osaka is famous for its lively, friendly atmosphere and distinct local culture.
+Conversely, Osaka is famous for its lively, friendly atmosphere and distinct local culture.

 Osaka Dialect

-Osaka shares a common dialect with Kyoto, and it is known as Kamigata (上方言葉) dialect.
+Osaka shares a common dialect with Kyoto, and it is known as the Kamigata (上方言葉) dialect.

-The more intimate and casual-sounding Kamigata dialect differs from the standard Japanese and reflects the more friendly, casual, and laid-back nature of the people of Osaka as compared to Tokyo.
+The more intimate and casual-sounding Kamigata dialect differs from the standard Japanese.
+It reflects the more friendly, casual, and laid-back nature of the people of Osaka than Tokyo.

 Right-Hand Vs. Left-Hand Side